Isle of Wight Guru

 All aboard the Isle of Wight Steam Railway

 Quarr Abbey (also mentioned at #11) is free and is worth an hour of your time if you are in the Fishbourne area.
-It's a Benedictine monastery which is mostly of interest to older visitors but there's a woodland trail which we managed with an off-road pushchair in half an hour.
+The Benedictine monastery is mostly of interest to older visitors but there's a woodland trail that we managed with an off-road pushchair in half an hour.
 There are also some pigs and a coffee shop.

-We kept our preschoolers away from the section of Quarr Abbey which requests silence for obvious reasons...
+We kept our pre-schoolers away from the section of Quarr Abbey that requests silence for obvious reasons...

 Quarr Abbey